June 10 (pre-tour) Alphen aan den Rijn

 Q: How much walking will I do on this tour?

 A: This tour is rated as “Active”.
 Expect up to 2-3 hours of walking each day including well-paced walking tours with regular breaks.
+Please consider if this level of activity will be feasible for you before you register.
 Read more about our activity levels here.

 Check the pricing page for what is included and excluded in the tour fare.